-During his tenure at the Center, Dr. Chu is conducting research for his project “Germans, Poles, and Jews in the Making of the ‘Lodzermensch.’”
-He will explore the possibilities and limits of German-Polish-Jewish interaction by examining ethnic politics in the central European city of Łódź.
+During his tenure at the Center, Dr. Chu conducted research for his project “Germans, Poles, and Jews in the Making of the ‘Lodzermensch.’”
+He explored the possibilities and limits of German-Polish-Jewish interaction by examining ethnic politics in the central European city of Łódź.
 Poland’s second largest city in the 20th century, Łódź was infamous before World War II for having produced the “lodzermensch,” or “man of Łódź.”
 This simultaneously local and transnational stereotype blended the putative characteristics of the city’s Poles, Jews, and Germans.
 It also embodied nationalist anxieties regarding poly-ethnic cohabitation and the purported loss of national character.

-Dr. Chu’s research will examine the shifting history of the “lodzermensch” as a way to understand complex relationships between and within ethnic groups in central Europe in the 20th century.
-He will draw from a variety of archival documents, books, journal articles, tourist brochures, television documentaries, and cinematic productions at the Museum as well as at other archives.
+Dr. Chu’s research examined the shifting history of the “lodzermensch” as a way to understand complex relationships between and within ethnic groups in central Europe in the 20th century.
+He drew from a variety of archival documents, books, journal articles, tourist brochures, television documentaries, and cinematic productions at the Museum as well as at other archives.

 Dr. Chu was in residence at the Mandel Center from January 1 to August 30, 2012.